“I’ll be glad when Wednesday is over.”

 I’m with you, Alison!

 Don’t take that the wrong way.
 In keeping with the tendencies of 1970s/80s Australian horror (Frenchman’s Farm and Deadly Possession, to name two), Alison’s Birthday takes it easy.
 Chit-chat and faintly sinister stirrings are how it’s done.
 But rather than inducing complete fatigue, Ali and pals float along with attractive, low budget class.
 This is a film for an empty weeknight.
 It mostly satisfies while blazing a path for a pleasant tomorrow.
-It’s also the finest rip-off of Rosemary’s Baby that ever was, complete with a Billy Joel LP.
-And minus the baby.
+It’s also the finest Argento-inspired rip-off of Rosemary’s Baby that was ever made in Australia.
 That’s no faint praise.